 I’m a spiritual abuse survivor.
-I have realized I’m crazy in love with Jesus, but the church in all its churchiness makes me nervous.
+I’m crazy in love with Jesus, but the church in all its churchiness makes me nervous.
 I know there are others like me.

 Swear words have built me up.
 I have needed them, and I know others do too.
 So I don’t want to forswear them completely—even if it loses me readers.